• Skip to primary navigation

 Brown Sugar Pecan Scones

-• In a large bowl, whisk together the flour, brown sugar, baking powder, and salt until thoroughly incorporated.
+• Whisk the flour, brown sugar, baking powder, and salt in a large bowl until combined.

-• With a pastry blender, or two forks, cut in the cold cubed butter until pea-sized pieces remain.
-Add in the cup of chopped pecans.
-Using the pastry blender or forks, mix in the pecans just until incorporated.
+• With a pastry blender or two forks, cut in the cold diced butter until pea-sized pieces remain.
+Stir in the chopped pecans.

-• Pour the heavy cream in slowly, gently mixing until the dough is moist and begins to come together.
-Remove the dough from the bowl and place it on a lightly floured surface.
-Gently knead the dough until it comes together and shape into a flattened disk.
-It is important that you do not over-knead.
+• Remove the dough from the bowl and place it on a lightly floured surface.
+Gently knead the dough just until it comes together, then shape it into a 7-inch flattened disk.

-• With a bench scraper portion the dough into 8 wedges.
-Place the wedges of dough onto a parchment-lined sheet tray and place them in the refrigerator for about 10 minutes.
+• With a knife or bench scraper portion the dough into eight triangles. *See notes.
+Place the triangles of dough onto a parchment-lined sheet tray and refrigerate them for one hour.

-• Preheat the oven to 400 degrees F. Whisk together the egg and tablespoon of cream together in a small bowl.
-Brush the egg wash onto each scone, you may not use it all.
-Place the scones in the oven and bake for about 20 minutes, or until golden brown.
-Allow scones to cool before adding the glaze.
+• Preheat the oven to 400°F. Whisk the egg and tablespoon of cream in a small bowl.
+Brush the egg wash onto each scone.
+(You will not use it all.)
+Bake the scones for about 20 minutes or until golden brown.
+Cool the scones completely on a wire rack.

 Cinnamon Brown Sugar Glaze

-• Store scones in an air-tight container for up to 3 days.
+• Store scones in an air-tight container at room temperature for up to 3 days.

 Nutrition